yujuan-zhang/feature-representation-for-LLMs/README.md

 ## Citation

 If our work has contributed to your research, we would greatly appreciate it if you could cite our work as follows.
-Please note that while this citation related to the article has been accepted for publication, it has not yet been formally published.
-We are pre-releasing the citation in accordance with the journal's policy, and this page will be updated once the article is officially online.
-Thank you for your understanding and support.

 Zeyu Luo, Rui Wang, Yawen Sun, Junhao Liu, Zongqing Chen, Yu-Juan Zhang, Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction, *Briefings in Bioinformatics*, Volume 25, Issue 2, March 2024, bbad534, https://doi.org/10.1093/bib/bbad534.